techidaily/site-win11-tips/source/_posts/bridge-the-gap-quick-fixes-for-slow-windows-app-connections.md

  In a clean boot state, Windows only runs with essential drivers and programs.
 This can help you determine if a third-party app or service is causing trouble.

- If you'd like to learn more about the topic, check out our guide on[how to perform a clean boot on Windows](https://www.makeuseof.com/how-perform-clean-boot-windows-10/) and follow the steps listed there.
+ If you'd like to learn more about the topic, check out our guide on [how to perform a clean boot on Windows](https://www.makeuseof.com/how-perform-clean-boot-windows-10/) and follow the steps listed there.
 If you perform a clean boot and the issue goes away, it means that one of the disabled services is the culprit.
 Now you can slowly re-activate the services until the problem reappears, and voila: you know what's causing the issue.

 ## Get Your Window Apps Back Online